Aly-Ghazal/ITI-DevOps-Track-Graduation-Project/README.md

 ## Future Work

-we can use an older version of EKS cluster to use docker engine without the need of install it by bastion host

-OR

-keep using the same version but instead of using Docker we can use a tool like [Kaniko](https://github.com/GoogleContainerTools/kaniko) to build images for our app it lack some features that docker have like caching built images but it still more secure than using a bastion host to install docker engine
+- we can use an older version of EKS cluster to use docker engine without the need of install it by bastion host **OR** keep using the same version but instead of using Docker we can use a tool like [Kaniko](https://github.com/GoogleContainerTools/kaniko) to build images for our app it lack some features that docker have like caching built images but it still more secure than using a bastion host to install docker engine
+- instead of using dockerhub we can use private container registry like Amazon ECR